kkoder-1729/readme_time/README.md

-Projector images
-AT-LSTM

-# Sentence-level Supervised Sentiment Analysis
+# Aspect-level Supervised Sentiment Analysis (Entity/ Feature-level Sentiment Analysis)

-> Aim: Analyze feedbacks by finding the polarity of the text.
+> Aim: Analyze feedbacks by extracting the topics (aspects) and then evaluating the sentiment of each topic.
+Analyze feedback by evaluating the sentiment of multiple entities present in the feedback.

-> Impact: help users to classify the feedback provided into the +ve /-ve category with its polarity score to analyze their performance.
+> Impact: help users to get the aspect scores of their feedbacks to analyze their weak and strong domain.
+Useful to generate a performance report of an employee based on feedbacks.
+Helpful for a user to understand where the effort is missing and where to continue with the same pace based on his/her feedbacks.

 ## Data

-The data used is a part of an open-source data available on Kaggle, it can be downloaded from [[Link]](https://www.kaggle.com/fireball684/hackerearthericsson?select=train.csv).
-The extracted data used is available under the ./data/ folder.
-It contains the original dataset extracted, pre-processed dataset, and the final dataset used for the current purpose.
-You can use the data available under ./data/final/ folder for training and testing purposes.
+The data used is a part of an open-source data available on SemEval, it can be downloaded from [[Link]](http://alt.qcri.org/semeval2016/task5/index.php?id=data-and-tools).

+The data used is already available under ./dataset/ folder.
+It contains data of SemEval 14, SemEval 15, and SemEval 16 as data_14, data_15 and data_16 respectively. the document-level datasets can be found under ./dataset/labels/.

 ## Technologies Used: